The Clear Edge

 Written by Nour Boustani for $70K–$120K/month operators who want to turn a sudden key-team departure into a controlled 48-hour transition instead of a multi-month client and revenue crisis.

-The 48 Hours That Determine Client Retention
+The 48 Hours After a Key Departure That Determine Client Retention

 Level 8–10 (Critical):